Skip to main content

 It is the Mesquite ISD policy that parents and guardians are the primary decision-makers regarding their student’s access to library materials.

-Parents and guardians can view all books and other materials checked out to their children as well as indicate books they do not want their child to check out through a parent user account in the library Destiny catalog.
+• Parents and guardians can view all books and other materials checked out to their children and indicate books they do not want their child to check out.

 Parents and guardians are also encouraged to communicate with the campus librarian and their child’s teacher about special considerations regarding library materials that have been self-selected by their student.
 In accordance with state law and administrative procedures, parents or guardians may select alternative library materials for their student.